Emotions can inadvertently run our lives, can't they?

-Are your emotions running your life?
-Does worry keep you up at night?
+Does worry keep you awake at night?
 Do you ever say to yourself, "Why am I so emotional?"
+You even confess to your friends, "I'm very emotional.
+I don't know what's wrong with me."
 Or does your partner say to you, "Stop being so emotional!" or "Why do you have to be so sensitive?"

-When your feelings are fluctuating erratically, hormones could be an issue, but often if you're overly emotional, it's a good sign that emotional regulation is lacking.
-Being overly sensitive can be an indicator of unresolved pain and unprocessed emotions, both of which I had in truckloads when I was a young mother.
+When your feelings are fluctuating erratically, hormones could be an issue, but often if you're an overly emotional person, it's a good sign that emotional regulation is lacking.
+Being overly sensitive can be an indicator of unresolved emotional pain and unprocessed emotions, both of which I had in truckloads when I was a young mother.
+If you're looking for how to get over emotional pain, keep reading.

 You've probably heard of emotional intelligence.
 Emotional intelligence skills are critical and can be learned.
 I built inner peace and emotional well-being from scratch—and so can you!